-When applicants have expressed interest in services the DDPM meets with them to complete intake activities and explore potential service options.
-At this time the DDPM also informs them in writing of the grievance procedures which includes their right to a fair hearing.
+When applicants have expressed interest in services, the DDPM meets with them to complete intake activities and explore potential service options.
+At this time, the DDPM also informs them in writing of the grievance procedures and their right to a fair hearing.

-At the top of each service plan that is signed by the participant and/or legal decision maker the following rights are listed: the right to request a fair hearing.
-If they are not given the choice of Home and Community Based Services as an alternative to institutional care, are denied the service(s) of their choice, or the providers of their choice; or whose services are denied, suspended, reduced or terminated.
-Notification of Rights at a minimum are provided to each waiver participant by the DDPM at enrollment, during the development of the participants annual plan process, and whenever a participant registers a concern regarding services.
+The service plan that is signed by the participant and/or legal decision maker states: they have the right to request a fair hearing; if they are not given the choice of Home and Community Based Services as an alternative to institutional care; are denied the service(s) of their choice, or the providers of their choice; or whose services are denied, suspended, reduced or terminated.
+Notification of Rights, at a minimum, are provided to each waiver participant by the DDPM at enrollment, during the development of the participants annual plan process, and whenever a participant registers a concern regarding services.
+The service plan identifies that the State approved assessment is required to be eligible to receive specific services.
+Service hours are determined by the State approved assessment.

 The participant and\or legal decision maker may contact the DDPM for instructions on how to request a hearing.
 The participant and\or legal decision maker must request a hearing in writing within 30 days of the date of the written notice.
 Hearing requests must be forwarded to: Appeals Supervisor, North Dakota Department of Human Services.
 The participant and\or legal decision maker may represent themselves at the hearing or they may have an attorney, relative, friend or any other person assist them.
-If the participant and\or legal decision maker request a hearing, or the participant and\or legal decision maker withdraws the request for a hearing, the participant and\or legal decision maker fails to appear at a hearing, or it is decided that the only issue in the appeal is one of federal or state law/policy.
-The participant and\or legal decision maker is advised, however, that if the hearing decision by the Department of Human Services is not in their favor, the total additional amount paid with Medicaid funds on their behalf may be considered an overpayment subject to recovery.
+If the participant and\or legal decision maker request a hearing within 10 calendar days of the date of the written notice, ND DHS will not terminate or reduce services until a decision is rendered after the hearing, or the participant and\or legal decision maker withdraws the request for a hearing, the participant and\or legal decision maker fails to appear at a hearing, or it is decided that the only issue in the appeal is one of federal or state law/policy.
+The participant and\or legal decision maker is advised, however, that if the hearing decision by the Department of Human Services is not in their favor, the total additional amount paid with Medicaid funds on their behalf may be considered an over payment subject to recovery.